 Training and Background

 I am a licensed clinical psychologist with expertise in individual and group therapy with children, adolescents, adults, and families.
 Using evidence-based science, I work with you collaboratively to set treatment goals and ensure progress toward your goals.
-My areas of interest and focus with children, teens, and adults include Anxiety, Depression, Attention Deficit Hyperactivity Disorder (ADHD), Obsessive-Compulsive Disorder (OCD), Autism Spectrum Disorder (ASD), Post-Traumatic Stress Disorder (PTSD), Gender Identity, LGBTQIA, parent training, school refusal, life transitions, and behavioral problems.
+My areas of interest and focus with children, teens, and adults include Anxiety, Major Depressive Disorder (MDD), Attention Deficit Hyperactivity Disorder (ADHD), Obsessive-Compulsive Disorder (OCD), Autism Spectrum Disorder (ASD), Post-Traumatic Stress Disorder (PTSD), Phobias, Gender Identity, LGBTQIA, parent training, school refusal, life transitions, and behavioral problems.
 I administer evaluations for ADHD and ASD for teens and adults.
-I also provide psychological, educational, and IQ testing and reporting, including use of the WISC-V and the Wide-Range Achievement Test (WRAT-5) as well as other standardized assessment tools.
+I also provide psychological, educational, and IQ testing and reporting, including use of the WISC-V and the Wide-Range Achievement Test (WRAT-5), as well as other standardized assessment tools.

 I am a 2014 PsyD graduate of the American School of Professional Psychology, Northern Virginia campus.
 During my training, I completed a pre-doctoral internship at Pennsylvania Counseling Services, within the family-based program.
-My postdoctoral fellowship at the Tree House Child Assessment Center and the Child and Family Treatment and Trauma Services provided extensive and intensive training in Trauma-Focused Cognitive Behavioral Therapy (CBT), Parent-Child Interaction Therapy (PCIT) with families, and comprehensive evaluation.
+My postdoctoral fellowship at the Tree House Child Assessment Center and the Child and Family Treatment and Trauma Services provided intensive training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Parent-Child Interaction Therapy (PCIT) with families, and comprehensive evaluation.

 Following my fellowship training, I worked for four years (starting as an individual therapist and becoming clinical director) in a full-time therapeutic special education school, providing individual and group therapy and crisis management for children with a range of disabilities and diagnoses, including ADHD, PTSD, Anxiety Disorders (including school refusal), Bipolar Disorder, MDD, ASD, and learning and intellectual disabilities.

 I am an active member of the American Psychological Association and the Virginia Association of Clinical Psychologists.